Battle of Bulltown: Battle

 Jackson approached Bulltown secretly.
 He divided his forces in an attempt to converge on the Union position from two different directions.
 The Confederates advanced at 4:30am on October 13.
 They quickly captured the Federal pickets but failed to take the main garrison by surprise.

 The Confederates advanced against the fort and a drawn out skirmish lasted until about 4:30pm, almost twelve hours after the battle began.
 Twice, Jackson sent a flag of truce with a demand to surrender to Captain Simpson, asking him to surrender, but Simpson answered back that "he would fight them until Hell froze over, and if he had to retreat he would retreat on ice."

 Jackson eventually retreated back towards the Greenbrier Valley.
 Casualties were very light considering the length of the battle.
 On the Union side there were no fatalities.
 Captain Mattingly was wounded in the thigh and there were some other slight wounds in the Federal camp.
-The Confederates lost eight killed and a like number wounded.
+The Confederates suffered eight casualties and a like number wounded.

 One civilian, Moses Cunningham, who owned the farm on which the majority of the battle took place, was wounded when he ran out of his house shouting "Hurrah for Jeff Davis."